Zendro-dev/Zendro-dev.github.io/setup_root.md

     ```
   * Start keycloak in dev mode using `$ ./bin/kc.sh start-dev`.
   * Go to http://localhost:8081 to see keycloak running.
 The keycloak username is *admin* and the password is *admin*.
+    * Zendro realm configuration will be done when the migration file is executed when zendro starts.

     > **Important**: In some versions of keycloak, e.g. version 18.0.1, you could get the next error when go to http://localhost:8081/auth:
     > ```
     >  We are sorry...